 Despite its questionable name, the BRAT diet has been recommended for parents to serve their children when they have been having a hard time stomaching food for quite some time.
 The BRAT diet consists of four bland foods: bananas, rice, applesauce, and toast.
 If your child doesn’t seem to want foods that have a strong taste, try feeding them any or all of these four ‘safe’ foods.
 On the other hand, some research suggests that this diet is too limited, and that children do better eating their regular diet when they’re hungry as they recover.

 Avoid giving your child foods that are spicy or caffeinated.
-If your child has diarrhea, it’s best to avoid giving her foods that are high in sugar or fat (like juice or fast foods), since these can make diarrhea worse.
+If your child has diarrhea, it’s best to avoid giving them foods that are high in sugar or fat (like juice or fast foods), since these can make diarrhea worse.

-Go by how she feels
+Go by how they feel

 Toby Amidor.
 “What to Feed a Child with a Stomach Bug.”
 USNews.
 US News & World Report, Oct 17 2014.
 Web.